JorgeCardona/satellite_notifier/README.md

 EMAIL_USER: Your email address used to send the notification.
 EMAIL_PASSWORD: Your email password or app-specific password.
 RECIPIENT_EMAIL: The email address where you want to receive the notifications.
+LOG_DIRECTORY: The directory path where log files will be stored, e.g., 'satellite_history/'.
+LOG_FILE: The name of the log file to save satellite notification messages, e.g., 'satellite_log.txt'.
 ```

 ![Repo Secrets](images/repo_secrets.png)